Eranthis hyemalis

 Eranthis hyemalis, the winter aconite, is a species of flowering plant in the buttercup family Ranunculaceae, native to calcareous woodland habitats in France, Italy and the Balkans, and widely naturalized elsewhere in Europe.

 Description

-It is a tuberous-rooted herbaceous perennial growing to 15 cm, with large (2–3 cm), yellow, cup-shaped flowers held above a collar of 3 leaf-like bracts, appearing in late winter and early spring.
-The six sepals are bright yellow and petaloid, and the petals are in the form of tubular nectaries.
+It is a tuberous-rooted herbaceous perennial growing to 15 cm, with large (2–3 cm), yellow, cup-shaped flowers held above a collar of three leaf-like bracts, appearing in late winter and early spring.
+The six sepals are bright yellow and petaloid, and the petals are of tubular nectaries.
 There are numerous stamens and usually six unfused carpels.
 The fruit are follicles each containing several seeds.

 As a spring ephemeral plant, its life cycle exploits the deciduous woodland canopy, flowering at the time of maximum sunlight reaching the forest floor, then completely dying back to its underground tuber after flowering.

 Names

 The Latin specific epithet hyemalis means "winter-flowering", while the name of the genus is a compound of the Greek elements Er 'Spring' and anthos 'flower' - so named for its early flowering.